Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 ## Introduction

-One of my current projects to build the Ethernet physical layer for 10Gb (10GBASE-R) and 40Gb (40GBASE-R) fiber.
+One of my current projects is to build the Ethernet physical layer for 10Gb (10GBASE-R) and 40Gb (40GBASE-R) fiber.
 In order to create a testbench I went out and bought a decommissioned Redstone D2020 enterprise switch off ebay.

 Although there is practically no documentation on this switch and I have no prior experience working with any